xlladdins/xll/docs/Excel4MacrosH-P.md

 **LINE.PRINT**(**command**, setup\_text, leftmarg, rightmarg, topmarg,
 botmarg, pglen, wait, autolf, port, update)

-Command    is a number corresponding to the command you want LINE.PRINT to carry out.
+Command&nbsp;&nbsp;&nbsp;&nbsp;is a number corresponding to the command you want LINE.PRINT to carry out.
 For syntax 2, command must be 5.
 For syntax 3, command must be 6.

 |             |                                           |
 | ----------- | ----------------------------------------- |